kmutya/kmutya.github.io/_posts/2018-09-27-regularizedregression.md

 mathjax: "true"
 ---

-This post entails an elementary implementation of two common regularization techniques namely Ridge and Lasso Regression in R using a housing dataset.
+This post entails an elementary implementation of two common regularization techniques namely Ridge and Lasso in the context of Regression in R using a housing dataset.

 When we try to fit a higher order polynomial in cases where there are a lot of independent variables we notice that our model tends to overfit (i.e have high variance).
 This is because, given a lot of dimensions it is not feasible to have training observations covering all different combinations of inputs.
 More importantly, it becomes much harder for OLS assumptions to hold ground as the no. of inputs increase.
 In such cases when can use regularization to control our regression coefficients and in turn reduce variance.